FoxIO-LLC/ja4-nginx/README.md

-# Darksail Nginx
+# JA4 Nginx

-This is a custom patched version of Nginx that adds runtime variables: `http_ssl_ja4`, `http_ssl_ja4_l` additionally string versions of ja4 `http_ssl_ja4_string`.
+This fork of Nginx adds a small modification to the core of nginx to use in conjunction with the [JA4 module](https://github.com/FoxIO-LLC/ja4-plus-nginx).
+That means, to use the JA4 module, you'll need to use this fork of Nginx when compiling.

-## JA4
+## Developer Guide

-JA4 is calculated according to the following attributes: TODO

-## Configure with QUIC

-The configuration parameter --with-http_v3_module will enable QUIC.
-However, since we still rely on OpenSSL, we are vulnerable to replay attacks.

-## Run QUIC with Docker

-Simply run `docker-compose up` in the root directory of this repository.

-## Running and Compiling

-First, the project must be set up with settings you desire.
+For those working on the JA4 Nginx module, this guide will help you get started.

+### Integrating the JA4 Module

+To work with the JA4 module with this fork of Nginx, start by cloning the JA4 module into the root of this project.

+`git clone git@github.com:FoxIO-LLC/ja4-nginx-module.git`

+Now, the module code will be available when building nginx.

+### Build

+The following commands can be used to build the project (sudo may be required):

-`./auto/configure --with-debug --with-compat --add-module=./module --with-http_ssl_module --prefix=$(pwd)/nginx_local`
+`./auto/configure --with-debug --with-compat --add-module=./ja4-nginx-module/src --with-http_ssl_module --prefix=$(pwd)/nginx_local`

-Then, the project can be compiled with `make` and installed with `make install`.
+`make`

+When you make changes to the code and want to rebuild, only the following command is required:

+`make install`

-### Server Configuration
+### Run Server

-In `nginx_utils`, drop the site.conf file into `nginx_local/`
+Nginx servers can be optionally configured with a custom nginx.conf file.
+This instructs the server how to responds to requests across different ports and controls other global settings.
+In `./nginx_utils`, there is a sample nginx.conf which returns the necessary JA4 fingerprint variables in a text response.
+Additionally, you will need there are `server.crt` and `server.key` files which are necessary for SSL connections and thus necessary for generating JA4 fingerprints.
+There is a handy command in the YaMakefile to generate locally signed versions of these files.

+After building the software, copy `./nginx_utils/nginx.conf` and your `server.crt` and `server.key` files to `./nginx_local/conf` and then run the server with the following command:

-Then, you can start the server with `sudo ./nginx_local/sbin/nginx -g "daemon off;"`.
+`sudo ./nginx_local/sbin/nginx -g "daemon off;"`

-## Debugging

-We have a few debugging print commands in our module like:
+### Logging/Debugging

+You can log data to `nginx_local/logs/error.log` like this:

 `ngx_log_debug2(NGX_LOG_DEBUG_EVENT, pool->log, 0, "ssl_ja4: |    cipher: 0x%04uxD -> %d", ja4->ciphers[i], ja4->ciphers[i]);`

-This produces logged output in `nginx_local/logs/error.log`

-## Shipping

-Most importantly, this repository expects the project darksail-web to sit beside it.
-The `copy-utils` command in the YaMakefile assumes this.

-1. Make sure you have your changes inside branch `darksail-mod` and that is the checked out branch
-2. `make -f YaMakefile create-patch`
-3. `make -f YaMakefile copy-utils`
-4. Go to darksail-web repo and commit the changes,

-## lo

-[JA3 Fullstring: 771,10794-4865-4866-4867-49195-49199-49196-49200-52393-52392-49171-49172-156-157-47-53,19018-13-45-65281-18-51-35-23-10-43-16-5-17513-27-65037-11-47802-41,43690-29-23-24,0]
+### Creating a Patch

+Because the JA4 module requires a small change to nginx core, we ship the module via GitHub releases along with a patch file.
+To create a patch file, I prefer to clone nginx in a directory alongside this project.
+Then, I use the following command to create the patch: